mcthulhu/jorkens/README.md

 ## Lemmatization ##

 Lemmatization, converting inflected forms of words to their dictionary forms (lemmas), greatly improves dictionary lookup functions, e.g. highlighting the Italian word "tuffamo" will show results for the infinitive form "tuffare."
 Jorkens is now using Stanford NLP's Python library Stanza for lemmatization as the default for most languages, and TreeTagger support may be dropped in the future.
 Stanza supports 66 languages; see https://stanfordnlp.github.io/stanza/available_models.html for details.
-Users will need to have Python 38 and Stanza installed (pip install stanza), in addition to downloading the models for the languages they need (e.g. "import stanza" and then "stanza.download('es')."
-They will also need to place the stanza-lemmatizer.py script on the Python scripts page in the Wiki in the Jorkens/Python folder under their Documents folder.
-(This is only working on Windows at the moment.)
+Users will need to have Python and Stanza installed (pip install stanza), in addition to downloading the models for the languages they need (e.g. "import stanza" and then "stanza.download('es')."
+Jorkens will place the stanza-lemmatizer.py script from the Python scripts page in the Wiki in the Jorkens/Python folder under the Documents folder.

 Jorkens is also using TreeTagger from https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/ for some languages.
 Users who wish to take advantage of this should install the Windows version per the instructions at that link, as well as the parameter files for the foreign languages they need to use.
 The graphical interface mentioned there is not necessary.
 The languages supported by TreeTagger include German, English, French, Italian, Danish, Swedish, Norwegian, Dutch, Spanish, Bulgarian, Russian, Portuguese, Galician, Greek, Chinese, Swahili, Slovak, Slovenian, Latin, Estonian, Polish, Romanian, and Czech.